apiaryio/api-blueprint/examples/Gist Fox API + Auth.md

 ### List All Gists [GET]
 + Parameters
-    + since (optional, string) ...
-Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only gists updated at or after this time are returned.
+    + since (string, optional) - Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only gists updated at or after this time are returned.

 + Response 200